TIBCOSoftware/snappydata/docs/GettingStarted.md

 ![TIBCO ComputeDB Architecture](./Images/SnappyArchitecture.png)

-At TIBCO ComputeDB, there is a different approach.
+TIBCO ComputeDB takes a different approach.
 TIBCO ComputeDB fuses a low latency, highly available in-memory transactional database (GemFireXD) into Spark with shared memory management and optimizations.
-Data in the highly available in-memory store is laid out using the same columnar format as Spark (Tungsten).
-All query engine operators are significantly more optimized through better vectorization and code generation. </br>
+Data can be managed in columnar form (similar to Spark caching) or in a row oriented manner(commonly used in popular relational databases like postgres).
+But, many query engine operators are significantly more optimized through better vectorization, code generation and indexing. </br>
-The net effect is, an order of magnitude performance improvement when compared to native Spark caching, and more than two orders of magnitude better Spark performance when working with external data sources.
+The net effect is, an order of magnitude performance improvement when compared to native Spark caching, and more than two orders of magnitude better performance when Spark is used in conjunction with external data sources.
-Spark is turned into an in-memory operational database capable of transactions, point reads, writes, working with Streams (Spark) and running analytic SQL queries or it is an in-memory scale out Hybrid Database that can execute Spark code, SQL, or even Objects.
+Spark is turned into an in-memory operational database capable of transactions, point reads, writes, working with Streams (Spark) and running analytic SQL queries without losing the computational richness in Spark.

 ## Streaming Example - Ad Analytics